SayedReda1/Competitive-Programming-Solution-Validator/README.md

     - N or ENTER -> terminates the program

-### Future Updates:
+### Issues:
+- This idea works only with one-expected-output computational problems not the ones that may have different correct outputs because it only validates solutions through comparing outputs.
+- It obviously doesn't work with interactive problems (which may be included in future updates)

-If you have any better idea or any recommendation, feel free to contact me right away and I would be happy to have it.
+I would be happy to receive any improvement ideas.
+If you have one, feel free to contact me right away ^_^.
-I will also add any new features or enhancements that come in mind ISA.